janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

 # Why 'Login with Parallel'?

 So this is the main reason that naturally led me to OAuth.
-Because building an integration that uses the API of Parallel isx one thing, but having that integration be easy to use takes more than just doing a 1:1 mapping with the APIs to some SDK.
+Because building an integration that uses the API of Parallel is one thing, but having that integration be easy to use takes more than just doing a 1:1 mapping with the APIs to some SDK.
 The crux to accessibility in most cases for GOOD integrations, in my humble opinion, is most definitely creating an OAuth Provider.

+## Ease of use

+I'll demonstrate the ease of use with the a few examples

 **Example 1: Claude MCPs**